emailimmunity/MauiFinal/README.md

 - They can also view past course registrations (e.g. from previous semesters).
 - It is possible to search for courses and register new courses for the current semester.
 - Courses that have already been registered can be deregistered.

+Multilingualism has been added - the language connects -